A Decentralised Digital Token Architecture for Public Transport: Background

-There are many different implementations of privacy-enhancing IDMSs, each with their own set of privacy characteristics.
-For the authors it was important for the protocol to minimise the control points that may be used to compromise the system.
-This way users need minimal trust that the system is secure.
-Second, eliminating vectors that could lead to mass surveillance was also deemed fundamental, not least so that users are more likely to feel free and behave naturally, which in turn could improve adoption of the system.
-Finally, we deemed it fundamental that the system allows users to manage their own data linkages within the system.
-If this is not the case, then institutions might still be able to profile people based on their actions within the system.
-The choice was made to use the DigID protocol because we are certain that it was designed with these concerns in mind as is evident from the fundamental design constraints introduced by Goodell et al~\cite{Goodell2019}.
-We make no claims that these three characteristics are not met by other competing systems.
+There are many different possible implementations of a privacy-enhancing IDMS, each with its own set of privacy characteristics.
+First, to minimise the set of parties that users must trust with their personal data, the protocol must minimise the set of control points that can be used to compromise the system.
+Second, to protect the right to privacy and ensure that users have reason to feel free and behave naturally, which in turn could improve adoption of the system, the protocol must eliminate vectors that could enable mass (``dragnet'') surveillance.
+Finally, to support personal choice, the system must allow users to manage their own data linkages within the system.
+Without these three characteristics, institutions might still be able to profile people based on their actions within the system.
+We based our design upon the DigID protocol developed by Goodell and Aste~\cite{Goodell2019}.
+We make no claims that the characteristics are not also met by other designs.